Sevilla next manager odds

 Sevilla next manager after Julen Lopetegui

-Julen Lopetegui Argote was born on 28 August 1966 in Asteasu, Spain and is 52 years of age.
+Julen Lopetegui Argote was born on 28 August 1966 in Asteasu, Spain.
 Lopetegui was appointed by Sevilla in June 2019 after taking over from previous caretaker manager Joaquín Caparrós.
 Julen Lopetegui previously played football as a goalkeeper for Spanish clubs such as Real Madrid, FC Barcelona, Rayo Vallecano and Las Palmas.

 Julen Lopetegui came through the youth academy at Real Sociedad before joining Real Madrid’s reserve team in 1958.
 Lopetegui made 61 appearances over 3 years before going out on loan to Las Palmas in 1988.
 Lopetegui made 31 competitive appearances for Las Palmas before coming back to Real Madrid to make a single appearance over the next 2 seasons.
 Logroñés signed Lopetegui in 1991 where he made 107 competitive appearances for the club over the course of 3 seasons.